The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Modern technology streamlines tenant screening while improving accuracy and documentation.

-Benefits of digital tenant screening: Digital systems save time on paperwork and manual processing, provide standardized screening for consistency, create automatic documentation and audit trails, enable faster verification (email vs. postal mail), reduce errors from manual data entry, allow secure storage of sensitive documents, and facilitate comparison of multiple applicants.
+Benefits of digital tenant screening: Digital systems cut time on paperwork and manual processing, standardize screening for consistency, create automatic documentation and audit trails, speed up verification (email vs. postal mail), reduce errors from manual data entry, store sensitive documents securely, and simplify comparison of multiple applicants.

 Online application forms: Digital application forms collect consistent information from all applicants, can require all fields be completed (prevents missing information), validate data entry (e.g., proper email format), automatically timestamp applications (proves who applied first), and can include digital signature for authorization to verify information.